FunToHard/Bengali_Character_Recognition/README.md

-# ⚠️WARNING⚠️
-The model is able to recognize characters only in perfect condition.
-Handwritten characters might not get recognized even if trained on `handwritten characters`.

 # Bengali Character Recognition

 A deep learning-based system for recognizing Bengali characters from images.
 The system features both a command-line interface and a graphical user interface with drag-and-drop support.